itzdineshx/EduBuddy.Ai/README.md

-# Turbolearn.ai - AI-Powered Learning Platform
+# EduBuddy.ai - AI-Powered Learning Platform

-A comprehensive clone of Turbolearn.ai featuring AI-powered learning tools including text summarization, Q&A generation, essay assistance, and more.
+A comprehensive clone of EduBuddy.ai featuring AI-powered learning tools including text summarization, Q&A generation, essay assistance, and more.
 Built with React, TypeScript, and integrated with Google Gemini 2.0-Flash API.

 ## 🚀 Features